Where to Find Farmers Markets and Local Harvest in Asheville, N.C.

 An Emphasis on Fresh, Local Products from Area Farms

 Shop at one of these many markets and odds are you'll be shopping alongside chefs from the best Asheville restaurants.
 Eateries like Tupelo Honey Cafe, Lexington Avenue Brewery and The Market Place are only a few of the many places you can savor meals prepared with farm fresh food.

 Fall is a great time to experience these locals markets.
 During the harvest, tailgates and roadside stands are stocked with edible and decorative gourds, autumn harvest arrangements and wreaths, various vegetables and more than enough jarred and packaged goods.

 Though some markets close in November, plenty of holiday and indoor markets remain open, offering timeless (and season-less) Appalachian products like meats, cheese and crafts.
 The largest of these markets is the Western North Carolina Farmers Market, which is open year-round, 7 days a week.

 For a list of local tailgate markets, and the days and times they are open, click HERE.

 Asheville is known as the Paris of the South for its galleries, cafes and world-class food scene.
-Get an insider's view to the city's many farm-to-table restaurants through some of the local walking tours.
-There's Eating Asheville, created by two local restaurant veterans, offering tours from the basic to the posh (with five whole drink pairings).
+Get an insider's view of the city's many farm-to-table restaurants through some of the local walking tours.
+There's Eating Asheville Walking Food Tours, created by two local restaurant veterans, offering tours from the basic to the posh (with five whole drink pairings).